 Our next stop was Malee’s Thai on Main located in the heart of Old Town's art and cultural district.
-For over thirty years this eating establishment has been dishing up superior thai food for locals and tourists alike.
-We were served Tom Ka Gai, Malee's world famous sweet and sour soup, made with cocconut milk, chicken, mushrooms and cilantro; "to die for" and fried spring rolls stuffed with egg, carrot and bean vermicelli.
+For over thirty years this restaurant has been dishing up superior Thai food for locals and tourists alike.
+We were served Tom Ka Gai, Malee's world famous sweet and sour soup, made with coconut milk, chicken, mushrooms and cilantro; (which was to die for) and fried spring rolls stuffed with egg, carrot and bean vermicelli.
 Thai cuisine with a hint of southwest favors makes for an interesting food combination and is one of the primary reasons this restaurant is so popular.
 For my beverage, I opted for green tea instead of rice wine.

 5th and Wine was next on the tour.
 By this time, I had visited with most of my fellow travelers and found out we had a highly diverse group.
 Engineers from Canada, a doctor who worked at Yale and his family, a lawyer from New York and his new bride, two women retirees from Washington DC and two Southerners from Louisiana, my husband, Pete, and me.
 Their ages ranged from early 20's to late 60's.
 By the time we had arrived at 5th and Wine, the group had loosened up and had begun to really enjoy the wonderful food and each others' interesting company.
 Good food and drink, truly, is an universal pleasure and a conduit for friendship and memorable times.